-3.2 - Site Preparation
+3.2 SITE PREPARATION

 - Locate the mounting area as close as possible to the transfer switch and fuel supply. - Leave adequate room around the area for service access (check local code), and place high enough to keep rising water from reaching the generator. - Choose an open space that will provide adequate and unobstructed airflow. - Place the unit so air vents won't become clogged with leaves, grass, snow or debris.
-Make sure exhaust fumes will not enter the building through eaves, windows, ventilation fans or other air intakes (see the "Site Selection" section). - Select the type of base, gravel or concrete, as desired or as required by local laws or codes.
+Make sure exhaust fumes will not enter the building through eaves, windows, ventilation fans or other air intakes (see the "Site Selection" section). - · Select the type of base, gravel or concrete, as desired or as required by local laws or codes.
 Verify your local requirements before selecting.

-3.2.1- Material sufficient for level installation
+3.2.1 CRUSHED STONE OR GRAVEL

-• Dig a rectangular area approximately 5 in (127 mm) deep and about 6 in (152 mm) longer and wider than the footprint of the generator.
-Fill with pea gravel, crushed stone or any other non-combustible material sufficient for level installation.
-Compact and level the material.
+Dig a rectangular area approximately 5 inches deep and about 6 inches longer and wider than the footprint of the generator.
+Cover with polyurethane film, if desired, and fill with pea gravel or crushed stone.
+Compact and level the stone.
 A concrete pad can be poured if desired or required.
-The pad should be 4-5 in (102-127 mm) thick and extend 6 in (152 mm) beyond the outside of the generator in all directions.
+The pad should be 4-5 inches thick and extend 6 inches beyond the outside of the generator in all directions.